witnet/elliptic-curve-solidity/README.md

 Known limitations:

 - `deriveY` function does work with curve `secp224r1` because of the selected derivation algorithm.
-This curve computations are done with a modulo prime `p` such as `p=1  mod 4`, so that more complex algorithm is required (e.g. *Tonelli-Shanks algorithm*).
+The computations for this curve are done with a modulo prime `p` such as `p=1  mod 4`, thus a more complex algorithm is required (e.g. *Tonelli-Shanks algorithm*).
 Note that `deriveY` is just an auxiliary function, and thus does not limit the functionality of curve arithmetic operations.
 - the library only supports elliptic curves with `cofactor = 1` (all supported curves have a `cofactor = 1`).

 ## Usage